-Emigrating from South Africa is a taxing experience – the administration and organisation involved is a huge and laborious task.
+Emigrating from South Africa could be a challenging experience – the administration and organisation involved is a huge and laborious task.
 So it’s no surprise that after getting the green light many South Africans simply want to get settled in their new homes and put the admin behind them.

 South African policies – what to do after emigration